Kildare town day care centre launches fundraising draw

-St Conleths day care centre in Kildare town have launched a raffle with a brand-new car as the first prize.
+St Conleths day care centre in Kildare town has launched a raffle with a brand-new car as the first prize.
 The raffle coincides with its 40th anniversary in October.

 The day care centre is an important centre point for the elderly of the area.
 The services support older people to continue to live independently in their own homes and communities, with a range of social and health supports.
 The centre also provides day activities, such as recreational and leisure facilities, and specialised clinic facilities that provide a combination of medical and rehabilitation services.